stupidmankind/BYpassDoc/docs/source/commands/clipboardgettext.rst

 Description
 -----------

 This command allows you to get text from the clipboard.
 Use this command when you want to copy the data from the clipboard and apply it to a variable.
 You can then use the variable to extract the value.

 Parameters
 ----------

 **Variable Name**
-	Indicate Variable Name
+	Indicate variable name to get text from the clipboard.